 1. Bjenny Montero.

 A drawing of a happy cartoon dog with a hardhat and sledgehammer running in front of a city skyline.
-The dog is whistling a tune and text in a box above reads: “Rip it up and start again”.
+The dog is whistling a tune and text in a box above reads: “Rip it up and start again”.2.
+Sherronda J Brown.

 “This means that the mainstream will reject the philosophy entirely, or it will reject it and then accept it only after it has been sanitized.
 Only after it has been neutralized can it be rendered safe for consumption by those invested in maintaining the status quo.
-See: white liberal exaltation of Martin Luther King, Jr. only after the expulsion of his truly radical nature.”
+See: white liberal exaltation of Martin Luther King, Jr. only after the expulsion of his truly radical nature.”3.
+David Garneau.

 “Governments are calling for confinement and telecommuting.
 We know they are calling for de-collectivization and telecontrol.
 Let us use the time and strength of confinement to study the tradition of struggle and resistance among racial and sexual minority cultures that have helped us survive until now.
 Let us turn off our cell phones, let us disconnect from the internet.
 Let us stage a big blackout against the satellites observing us, and let us consider the coming revolution together.”